ssmiller25/vropscli/USAGE.md

 ```
 vropscli getAdapters
 ```
-The Name is the second fieldd.
+The Name is the second field.
 Record the following info for the adapter you just created
 * UUID (first field)
 * AdapterKind (3rd field)